-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, New Florence is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+New Florence is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, New Florence is a borough of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in New Florence who work in sales jobs (16.23%), office and administrative support (12.66%), and food service (9.74%).

 The overall crime rate in New Florence is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.